zng-ui/zng/docs/optimize-release.md

 # Optimize Release Builds

-This document is a guide for how to setup your release process to optimize release builds for speed and binary size.
+This document is a guide for how to setup your release process to optimize release builds for speed, binary size and memory use.

 ## Features